We Just Don't Care

 With all due respect, we don't know how people devote their youthful twenties to a safe office job and begin early the ground hog day of saving for an unaffordable home.

 Okay, everyone is different, and each to their own, but to us tennis fanatics, we have grabbed an opportunity of other riches through the incredible experiences and personal growth that only tennis can provide.
 We relish this short period of real, wide-awake, often edge-of-your-seat living that can never be repeated.
 We are grateful to be in the arena.

 And what about the struggle and the loneliness?
 Yes, you could argue that tennis is a lonely, difficult individual sport with few breakthroughs.
-Or tennis could be seen as a rare podium for rich self discovery and personal growth that could take you to other wonderful levels of greatness.
+Or tennis could be perceived as a rare podium for rich self-discovery and personal growth that could take you to other wonderful levels of greatness.
 Most important, let's not forget we have travelled and connected fiercely with a constant band of old and new friends along the way.

 There's no youthful gamble we would rather take than pursuing a professional career in tennis.
 So we make that dash before the window of physical capability closes in.

-So next time you read an article about the struggling journey of a tennis player, realise this: It has tough moments, but we love that we are good at what we do, that we are on a continual quest to be better, and that we LOVE what we do.
-You won't catch us sitting in a rocking chair one day regretting the opportunities we should have had the guts to take.
+So next time you read an article about the struggling journey of a tennis player, realise this: We LOVE that we what we do.
+The continual quest to be better has its tough moments but you won't catch us sitting in a rocking chair one day regretting the opportunities we should have had the guts to take.
 We are out there living them.

 Enjoy the grind.
 Enjoy the tour.